john2choi/mujoco_gymnasium/README.md

 # mujoco_gymnasium

-1. Moving object to the target position for generating pick points using PID controller.
+1. Moving the object to the target position for generating pick points using PID controller.
 - Tesollo Delto-3f + BRKT

 <p align="left">